aristanetworks/anta/docs/api/tests.aaa.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA catalog for interfaces tests
+# ANTA catalog for AAA tests

 ::: anta.tests.aaa
     options: